Zeyne (singer): Career

 After graduating in 2020, Sajdi briefly returned to Amman in order to prepare to move to London, where she had accepted a job offer at a public relations firm.
 Due to the COVID-19 pandemic, however, she was unable to travel outside the country and started an Instagram account where she posted song covers.
 The page garnered significant following in a short time and, after joining the Jordanian Female Artist Collective, Sajdi was invited to perform at the Amman Jazz Festival.
-She came acquainted with fellow musician Hana Malhas and producer Nasir Al Bashir, and the founders of Keife Records offered her a record deal shortly after.
+She became acquainted with fellow musician Hana Malhas and producer Nasir Al Bashir, and the founders of Keife Records offered her a record deal shortly after.

-Encouraged by Al Bashir, she bagan composing her own songs.
+Encouraged by Al Bashir, she began composing her own songs.
 Her debut single "Minni Ana", featuring mixed English and Arabic lyrics, was released in March 2021, shortly followed by "Nostalgia".
 After releasing her single "Atoul", Sajdi collaborated with Palestinian artist Saint Levant on the July 2022 single "Balak".
-Sajdi has gone on to write music for other artists, including "Min Gheirik Inti" for Issam Alnajjar's 2023 debut EP Waray, and other songs for Elyanna and Massari.
+Sajdi has gone on to write music for other artists, including Elyanna and Massari and, most importantly, several songs contained in Issam Alnajjar's 2021 debut album Baree? and 2023 debut EP Waray.
 In the same period, she released the single "Ana Wein", co-written with Al Bashir and Lina Makoul.

 In October 2023, in response to the Gaza genocide amid the Gaza war, 25 Middle Eastern and North African artists, including Sajdi, collaborated on the charity single "Rajieen".
 Sajdi then released the love song "Ma Bansak" in February 2024 before writing "Bali", released in June 2024 and recounting her mental state during the humanitarian crisis in Gaza.

 In November 2024, Sajdi released the double single "7arrir 3aqlak / Asli Ana", with the latter track being an R&B song set to the rhythm of traditional Levantine folk dance dabke; the accompanying music video features Sajdi herself dancing alongside professional dabke dancers.

 In July 2025, Sajdi released "Hilwa", the lead single from her upcoming debut album Awda.
 The song is an homage to her mother and grandmother, and Palestinian women in general.
 The album, preceded by a second single, was released in mid-October 2025, and features collaborations with Saint Levant and Bayou as well as her 2024 song "7arrir 3aqlak / Asli Ana".

+Zeyne is set to embark on a European tour, named AWDA Tour, in September 2026.
+Originally planned for March–April 2026, the tour was postponed following the outbreak of the war on Iran.